Tournament complete!

 @SalemCenter Very good, I placed a limit order.
 But already people who have placed limit orders before me (including people just playing honestly) doubled their money.
 It still puts huge noise in the market.

 For sure, @arj definitely looks like an alt, why would you buy to 99% and then sell to 3%?
 Maybe you can check the ip and see if it matches any other traders.
-It really demotivates you from trading if people can just create fake accounts and transfer the starting money to their real account.

 @RyanAlweiss I caused the spike with a single order by accident because I was just playing around with the site and not taking it seriously as a competition.
 I learned something about liquidity in the process though.